spdx/tools-ts/CONTRIBUTING.md

 1. Fork the repository on GitHub.
 2. Clone the project from your forked repository to your machine.
 3. Create a new branch for your work.
+4. Install the dependencies with `npm install`.
-4. Make your changes, ensuring to write tests that cover the new code and functionality.
+5. Make your changes, ensuring to write tests that cover the new code and functionality.
-5. Submit your PR with detailed and well-documented explanations of your changes.
+6. Submit your PR with detailed and well-documented explanations of your changes.

 ## Pull Requests
 1. Ensure all dependencies are properly installed and all tests pass.